mtl-brainhack-school-2019/Isabelle-Simard_Multimodal_ML/README.md

 ### Current issues

-* Let me know if you have any suggestions regarding how to statistically compare ML models
+* Let me know if you have any suggestions regarding how to statistically compare ML models.
+Currently looking to use this [Scikit script](https://machinelearningmastery.com/compare-machine-learning-algorithms-python-scikit-learn/).
 ### Deliverables for Brainhack School 2019
 * 4 Jupyter notebooks with the script and analysis results for the 4 regression machine learning models (could be integrated in a Jupyter book)